 Living in SFA?
-Have you taken out Licence to Occupy insurance?
+Do you have Licence to Occupy insurance?

-When living in Service Family Accommodation (SFA), you will need to insure your home.
+When living in SFA, you will need to insure your home.
 Standard home liability insurance does not cover SFA.
 The Ministry of Defence recommends (JSP 464, Volume 1, Part 1, Section I, Paragraph 0605) that you take out a specialist type of insurance that covers your liability, up to £20,000, for any damage you or your family may do to your SFA.
 This is called ‘Licence to Occupy’ insurance.

 The Services Insurance and Investment Advisory Panel (SIIAP) provides details of insurance providers who can ensure that you have the necessary ‘Licence to Occupy’ cover.

-You may also wish to take out home contents insurance (some kit insurance providers also include LtO so worth checking your small print first!).
+Some kit insurance providers also include LtO in established policies so worth checking your small print first!

 You will be required to sign a new Licence to Occupy each time you move into a new Service family home.